manavmax/MediaMinds/README.md

 Try it Now!
-Check out our live deployment: Try it
+*Check out our live deployment: Try it

+**After Future Updates

 ---